kjswartz/home_finder_web/README.md

 - run `yarn install`
 - run `yarn start` to start app on port 3000
 - open a browser and navigate to `http://localhost:3000`
 - query homes by their address via the search bar.
+- ensure API app is running in order to see results.

 ## Running Tests
 - run `yarn test` in console to run tests